How to deal with mealybugs on indoor plants? White coating on indoor flowers. How to remove white coating on myrtle leaves

 Treatment of white plaque

-• It is advisable to arrange a flower transplant, it is necessary to transplant the plant into fresh soil
+• It is advisable to arrange a flower transplant; it is necessary to transplant the plant into fresh soil

-Leave only healthy leaves and stems
+We leave only healthy leaves and stems

 Chemicals